LogoHistorical Figure MBTI

 The INTJ–ENFP Dynamic

-That rejection does not automatically imply queerness.
-Marriage in Victorian England required domestic surrender, and Florence’s devotion to reform may have superseded any romantic path.
+Florence rejected him.
+That rejection does not automatically imply queerness — marriage in Victorian England required domestic surrender, and Florence's devotion to reform may have superseded any romantic path.
+But several historians have noted her emotionally intense bonds with certain women, and her resistance to heteronormative domestic identity.

 Whether that choice was about autonomy, sexuality, or both remains open to interpretation.